-The Health Information Technology & Exchange Specialist Certificate Program at UT Austin provides a unique, comprehensive training in health information technology.
+The Health Informatics and Health IT Professional Education Program at UT Austin provides post-baccalaureate students with unique, hands-on training in health informatics and health information technology.
+Students learn the basics of healthcare policy, healthcare economics, workflow and process redesign, project management, database fundamentals, health information exchange, interoperability and health informatics.
 This is a nine-week intensive training program designed to prepare graduates for a variety of exciting careers in Health IT.

-- gain hands-on experience with six electronic health record systems
+- gain hands-on experience with six electronic health record software systems

-- study workflow redesign in a state-of-the-art mock physician clinic
+- study workflow redesign in a state-of-the-art mock clinic modeling the continuum of care

 - learn essential medical terminology and health care policies